brainless/covidIndiaResourceBot/README.md

 The API uses the current user's phone number as the identifier at all times.

 API base URL: `https://cirb.dwata.com/api/1`

-Byt default this current API is versioned just in case we introduce any breaking changes.
+_Note_: This current API is versioned in case we introduce any breaking changes for other consumers.

 ## API Request
 The typical API request would look like:

-`HTTP POST`
+`HTTP POST /api/1/chat`
 ```json
 {
   "phone": "+911234512345",